magillicus/google-trust-and-safety-case-study/README.md

 ## Why This Project Matters
 This case study is intended to demonstrate more than technical reporting ability.
 It reflects how analytics can support strategic decision-making in environments where risk is dynamic, ambiguity is high, and proactive thinking is essential.

-For roles in Trust & Safety, effective analysis is not only about measuring what has already happened.
-It is also about helping teams anticipate what could happen next and building systems that are resilient before issues scale.
+For roles in Trust and Safety, Gemini and Labs, effective analysis is likely about more than what has already happened.
+Helping teams anticipate what could happen next and building systems that are resilient before issues scale is presumptively another priority.

 This targeted portfolio project was created to demonstrate role-aligned analytical thinking for the Trust & Safety Engineering Analyst role.